pret/pokecrystal/docs/event_commands.md

 ## `$72`: <code>moveobject <i>object_id</i>, <i>x</i>, <i>y</i></code>
-Used in map scripts to move an object to a new location on the same map.
+Used to move an object to a new location on the same map.
 Note that this only works if said object is not visible (see `disappear`).

 ## `$73`: <code>writeobjectxy <i>object_id</i></code>